I am excited to have finished mixed media painting, Regeneration 3, I started working on in the Acrylic Explorations class in the fall!

 they shall walk and not faint. - Isaiah 40:31

 Part of the fun of teaching is watching the creativity start to flow.
 We have finished 5 out 8 classes.
 The students are getting comfortable with the medium and trying some ideas of their own.
+(After the initial classes, I have added more of the final images for some of the student paintings.
+I didn't remember to take photos at each class.)

 In the acrylics class, we did some fun textures of adding eggshells, sand and sawdust to provide texture to the paintings.
 One of the students went home and added lentils and semolina to his painting.
 I didn’t get a picture of that one, but here are a few others: